The Haunted Aldrich Farm House

 A Ghost in the Parlor?

 Having no children of their own, Bessie Aldrich (née Clark) invited her nephew Charles Spencer and niece Emma Cowper to live with them in their large home.
 It soon became a mecca for the young people of Cumberland County.
-Society page articles often mentioned the amazing blue-and-gold macaw, a large South American parrot, which Mr. Aldrich had purchased as an indulgence.
-The parrot, named Agamemnon, was beloved by Emma, and there is every reason to believe the affection was reciprocated.
-Try as they might to teach him other words, the bird would only say her name.
-“Emma!” he would call all through the night.
+Society page articles mentioned the amazing blue-and-gold macaw, a large South American parrot, which Mr. Aldrich had purchased as an indulgence.
+The parrot, named Poll, was beloved by Emma.
+There is every reason to believe the affection was reciprocated.
+The bird would only say her name, “Emma!” and would often call out the name in the night.

 The cage disappeared after Emma's death in 1940.